How to buy OTC stocks in Canada

-Wondering what OTC Markets, over-the-counter stocks or “pinks sheet” listings — over the counter instruments can go by many names.
+Wondering what OTC Markets, OTC stocks or “pinks sheet” listings — over the counter instruments can go by many names.
 We walk through what you need to know including what “OTC” means, which Canadian trading platforms provide access to OTC exchanges, how to buy OTC stocks in Canada and the risks involved with trading these types of stocks.
 Here’s our guide on how to buy OTC stocks in Canada.

 What are OTC stocks?

 Other stocks are listed in OTC Markets because companies have been delisted from major exchanges.
 This could be for several reasons:

-Even if a company isn’t entirely delisted, it could still choose to delist certain classes of its stock.
-In which case, those stocks could end up being traded over the counter.
+- A business has chosen to delist certain classes of its stock, in which case, those stocks could end up being traded over the counter.